ComputeCanada/ansible-mc-hub/docs/README.md

     `saml_identity_provider_entity_id`: The entity ID of your identity provider.
 This can be found in the metadata SAML file of the identity provider.

     `saml_service_provider_entity_id`: Your already existing SAML service provider entity ID, or a new one.
 It needs to be unique.
 We recommend using the FQDN as the entity ID.

+    `logstash_hosts`: The hostnames of the logstash servers that will receive clusters' status logs.

     `server_admin_email`: This email will be notified by _Let's Encrypt_ for important messages related to the HTTPS certificate.
 It is also displayed as the support contact in some SAML and Apache error messages.